AnanthaRajuC/Spring-Boot-Application-Template/README.md

 * 	[git](https://git-scm.com/) - Free and Open-Source distributed version control system
 * 	[Prometheus](https://prometheus.io/) - Monitoring system and time series database
+* 	[Docker](https://www.docker.com/) - A set of platform as a service products that use OS-level virtualization to deliver software in packages called containers.

 ### External Tools & Services